Policy Development Process

 Policy Development Process (PDF version)

-The Policy Development Process is an essential part of Regional Internet Registry services.
-It is through this process that the creation and modification of the policies that the RIR will apply within its region is validated.
+The Policy Development Process (PDP) is an essential part of the services provided by the Regional Internet Registry (RIR).
+It is through this process that the creation and modification of the policies that the RIR will implement within its region are validated.

-The Policy Development Process may go through the following instances:
+The Policy Development Process may involve the following:

 - Public Policy List

 - Public Policy Forum (PPF)

 - Only those subscribed to the Policy mailing list may submit a proposal.